A proposal for the origin of the anomalous magnetic moment: Minimal coupling principle

 \section{Minimal coupling principle}

-Let us describe electromagnetic effects in the $\hat Q$-representation.
-We can explore the dynamical equivalence displayed by the DB and envisage an extended way to couple any matter with the electromagnetic field.
-In the traditional way only charged matter is able to couple directly to the electromagnetic field.
-However, the modification of the metric structure due to the presence of the electromagnetic field allows a new possibility that we will explore.
+Let us describe the electromagnetic effects on the spinor field equation in the $\hat E$-representation.
+We explore the equivalence displayed by the dynamical bridge and deal with an extended version of the way matter interacts with the electromagnetic field.
+It is a universal and well-accepted belief that only charged matter is able to couple directly with the electromagnetic field.
+Nevertheless, from what we have shown above, the analysis in the $\hat{E-}$ representation allows a new possibility of interaction.

-The equivalence between Maxwell dynamics in a flat space-time and Born-Infeld theory was shown by considering only the free field.
-We extend this equivalence by assuming that matter coupling to the EM field can be described either in the MM-representation or in the $\hat q_{\mu\nu}$ framework.
-Let us investigate the consequences of the analysis in the $\hat{Q}$-representation.
-We start by noting that there are two possible forms of the interaction of matter with EM field, that is \begin{itemize} \item {through the potential $ A_{\mu} $; } \item { through the metric tensor $ \hat q^{\mu\nu}. $ } \end{itemize} Once this second form was not considered before, we concentrate here only in the second way of interaction.
-Let us point out that the existence of the electromagnetic geometry has further consequences only if this geometry is perceived for all kind of matter.
-We are then led to state an apparently counter-intuitive assertion: every single body lives in the electromagnetic geometry $\hat q^{\mu\nu}.$ This means that a particle can couple to the electromagnetic field without having electric charge.
-To be precise: if a particle has a charge it couples with the electromagnetic field through the standard channel via the potential $ A_{\mu}.$ This happens only for the class of bodies that are named \emph{charged}.
-On the other hand all particles (charged or not) interacts with the electromagnetic geometry in an unique and same way.
-Let us see the observational consequences of this.
+The equivalence between the Born-Infeld theory in the $\hat E$-representation and the Maxwell dynamics in flat space was shown only in the case of free fields.
+We extend this equivalence by assuming that matter couples universally to the electromagnetic field in the $\hat e_{\mu\nu}$ framework.
+The question then is: what are the consequences of this hypothetical universality if the electromagnetic process is described in the MM-representation?

+Following our approach, let us investigate the consequences of the coupling in the $\hat{E}$-representation.
+We start by noticing that there are two possible forms of interaction of the matter with the electromagnetic field, that is \begin{itemize} \item{through the vector potential $A_{\mu}$;} \item{through the metric tensor $\hat e_{\mu\nu}$.} \end{itemize}

+Once only the geometrical form of interaction was not considered before, we will concentrate our analysis here on this second way.
+Let us point out that the existence of the electromagnetic geometry makes sense and may have further consequences only if this geometry is perceived for all kind of matter.
+We are then led to state the following assertion, that may be felt at first glance as an heresy: if in a given domain there exists an electromagnetic field, then every single body perceives itself as embedded in the electromagnetic geometry $\hat e_{\mu\nu}$.
+This means that a test particle can couple to the electromagnetic field without having electric charge.
+In other words, if a particle has an electric charge it couples with the electromagnetic field through the standard channel via the potential $A_{\mu}.$ This happens only for the class of bodies that are denominated \emph{charged} particles.
+On the other hand, all particles (charged or not) interacts with the electromagnetic geometry in an unique and the same way, according to the minimal coupling principle stated above.
+What are the main consequences of this apparently strange hypothesis?
+That is the purpose of the next section.